• Skip to primary navigation

 How do I store leftovers?

-Let your bacon-wrapped green beans cool to room temperature, and then store them in an airtight container.
+Let your bacon-wrapped green beans cool briefly, and then store them in an airtight container.
 Refrigerate for 3 to 5 days, and then reheat in the oven at 350°F for 10 to 15 minutes, until they’re completely warm.
 Feel free to brush them with extra butter or oil if needed to keep them moist.

 Serving suggestions